ishivamsoni150299/clayshan/README_DEPLOY.md

 1. Push this repo to GitHub.
 2. In Render dashboard: New > Blueprint > select this repo (render.yaml is in root).
 3. Set environment variables (SUPABASE_*, ADMIN_EMAILS, Razorpay keys if any).
 4. Deploy.
-Render will build via Dockerfile and expose on port 4000.
+Render will build with Node 20 (Dockerfile) and expose on port 4000.

-Vercel (using Docker)
-Important: Do NOT use the legacy `@vercel/docker` builder.
-Vercel auto-detects a Dockerfile now.
-We have removed `vercel.json` so Vercel uses the Dockerfile directly.
-1. Push this repo to GitHub.
-2. In Vercel dashboard: New Project > Import > select this repo.
-3. Framework preset: “Other”.
-Root directory: repository root (Dockerfile in root).
-4. Set the environment variables in Project Settings > Environment Variables.
-5. Deploy.
-Vercel will build the Dockerfile and run the server on port defined by `PORT` (4000).
+Local Production Run
+1. `npm ci`
+2. `npx ng build`
+3. `node dist/clayshan/server/server.mjs` (use Node 20)

 Local Production Run
 1. npm ci